 Oil is superior to butter when it comes to keeping a cake moist.
 According to King Arthur Baking, "Why does oil give cake superior texture?
 Butter is 18% water, so when the batter is baked, some of its liquid evaporates."
 In addition, oil helps maintain a more tender cake, whereas butter can end up tougher because the water content mixes with the flour to form more gluten (creating a tougher cake).

-Cakes made with oil also store better in the fridge.
-The oil keeps the cake moist, even when cold.
-A cake made with butter is firmer and tastes slightly dryer unless its brought to room temperature.
 Cookbook author Rose Beranbaum confirms this in an article with Epicurious, "A butter cake will firm up in the refrigerator, so for the best taste and texture you have to let it come to room temperature, which can take over an hour.
 Oil cake?
 It's pretty much good to go straight from the fridge.
 And when considering a second slice at midnight, after everyone else has gone to bed, that's exactly what you want in a cake."

 I've used canola oil, avocado oil, and a mild olive oil, all with great results.
 I found the stronger flavor of olive oil doesn't come through, so if that's all you have, go for it.
-Pecan or walnut oil would be amazing, but also quite expensive.
+Pecan or walnut oil are amazing, but also quite expensive.
 I most often reach for avocado oil because I have it on hand and like the flavor better than canola oil.

 In theory, coconut oil (warm enough to be liquid) should work and would impart a delightful flavor.
 However, I have not personally tried it yet and couldn't find specific information on using it as a substitute in cakes.
 If you try it, please leave a comment and let me know how it turned out.